A survey on the growth rate inequality for sphere endomorphisms: Annulus maps

-When a branched covering $f:S^2\to S^2$ has exaclty two critical points $\{p,q\}$ verifying $f^{-1}(\{p,q\})=\{p,q\}$, then $f$ restricts to a self-covering of the open annulus.
-Indeed, $S^2\backslash \{p,q\}$ is homeomorphic to the open annulus $A=S^1\times \R$ and $f|_{S^2\backslash \{p,q\}}:S^2\backslash \{p,q\} \to S^2\backslash \{p,q\}$ is a covering.
-For a sphere branched covering, this specifical critical configuration is very restrictive.
+is a covering map.
+For a sphere branched covering, this specific critical configuration is very restrictive.
 Nonetheless, annulus coverings (or just maps) have their own interest, and their theory was developed in \cite{iprx1}, \cite{iprx2} and \cite{iprx3}, very much focusing on the growth rate inequality.
-We review the key points of the theory in this section.\\
+We review the key points of the theory in this section.

-\subsection{Semiconjugacies.}
+\subsection{Semiconjugacies}

-The most basic question one can ask about a self-map $f:A\to A$ is if it factors to a circle covering.
-More precisely, let $m_d:S^1\to S^1, m_d(z)=z^d$, and let $g_*$ be the induced map on homology groups of a given map $g$.
-Does there exists a continuous map $h:A\to S^1$ such that $h_*=\id$ and that $hf=m_dh$?\\
+The most basic question one can ask about a self-map $f:A\to A$ is whether it factors through a circle covering.
+More precisely, let $m_d:S^1\to S^1$, $m_d(z)=z^d$, and let $g_*$ be the induced map on homology groups of a given map $g$.
+Does there exist a continuous map $h:A\to S^1$ such that $h_*=\id$ and that $hf=m_dh$?

-We will show in this section that any continuous map of the {\it closed} annulus of degree $d$ ($|d|>1$) is semi-conjugate to $z^d$ on $S^1$.
-Moreover, if $f:A\to A$ has degree $d$ and $K\subset A$ is an invariant compact essential continuum, then $f:|_K:K\to K$ is semi-conjugate to $z^d$ on $S^1$.
-However, this is not true for maps acting on the {\it open} annulus $A$ (as the ones arising from restricting a branched covering of the sphere with a set of two points that is totally invariant); even if they are covering maps.
+We will show in this section that any continuous map of the \textit{closed} annulus of degree $d$ ($|d|>1$) is semi-conjugate to $z^d$ on $S^1$.
+Moreover, if $f:A\to A$ has degree $d$ and $K\subset A$ is compact, connected, essential (i.e. not contained in a topological disc of $A$) and invariant, then $f|_K:K\to K$ is semi-conjugate to $z^d$ on $S^1$.
+However, this is not true for maps acting on the \textit{open} annulus $A$ (as the ones arising from restricting a branched covering of the sphere with a set of two points that is totally invariant); even if they are covering maps.
 We refer the reader to Section \ref{contra} for an example of $f:A\to A$ a covering map of degree $d$ that is not semi-conjugate to $z^d$ acting on $S^1$.
-We denote $\tilde A = \R\times (0,1)$ the universal cover of $A$.\\
+We denote $\tilde A = \R\times (0,1)$ the universal cover of $A$.